volt72/TikTok-Archive-Builder/README.md

 ![Banner](banner.svg)

-# TikTok Archive Builder (GUI)
+# TikTok Archive Builder

-A local tool to download TikTok content and build an offline archive you can browse in your browser.
+A Windows GUI tool for saving TikTok profiles into a local offline archive you can browse in your browser.

----

 ## What It Does

-* Downloads TikTok videos
-* Saves metadata and thumbnails
-* Scrapes comments (including images and stickers)
-* Supports slideshow/photo posts
-* Tracks deleted videos
-* Builds a full offline HTML archive

----
+TikTok Archive Builder downloads profile posts, saves metadata and thumbnails, imports comments, handles slideshow posts, and builds a searchable local HTML archive.

 ## Features

-### Archiving

-* Download videos with yt-dlp
+- Download TikTok videos with `yt-dlp`
-* Save metadata and thumbnails
+- Save thumbnails and metadata

-### Comments

-* Scrapes all comments, including images and stickers
-* Merges and deduplicates data

-### Slideshows

-* Detects and downloads all images from photo posts
-* Filters out unrelated images

-### Tracking

-* Tracks deleted videos
+- Import comments, replies, stickers, and comment images
+- Support slideshow/photo posts
-* Avoids re-downloading existing files
+- Avoid re-downloading files you already have

----
+- Track deleted or unavailable videos
+- Build a local offline `index.html` archive

 ## HTML Archive

-The tool builds a **local .html archive** to view everything.

-### What You Can Do
+The generated archive lets you:

-* Play videos
+- Play downloaded videos
-* View comments and replies
-* See comment images
-* View slideshow posts as galleries
+- View slideshow posts as image galleries

-### Features

-* Filter:

-  * Videos
-  * Slideshows
-  * Posts with images
-* Sort:

-  * Newest / Oldest
+- Read comments and replies
+- View comment images and stickers
+- Filter posts by video, slideshow, or image posts
+- Sort posts by newest or oldest
-* Toggle comments and replies
+- Toggle comments on and off
-* Works fully offline

----

 ## Screenshots